wp-plugins/nivo-affiliate/readme.txt

 Tested up to: 3.3
 Stable tag: 0.1

-Love the [Nivo Slider](http://nivo.dev7studios.com?ap_id=polevaultweb)?
-Part of the [Affiliate Program](http://nivo.dev7studios.com/affiliates/)?
+Love the Nivo Slider?
+Part of the affiliate program?
 Easily add affiliate banners to your posts, pages and sidebars.

 == Description ==

 Easily add [Nivo Slider](http://nivo.dev7studios.com?ap_id=polevaultweb) affiliate banners to your posts, pages and sidebars.

+To use this plugin you must have a Nivo Slider Affiliate account.
+[Sign up here](http://nivo.dev7studios.com/affiliates/)

 Full list of features: